danielnapierski/docker-stellar-core-horizon-alt/automation/readme.md

 `$ cd ./tf/`

-_***TODO*** setup vars_

-Edit observer.tf to have correct key_name and security_groups for AWS
+***Note:*** There are many ways that variables could be configured.
+This is one approach.
+We will set environment variables using the prefix TF_VAR_ that will be read and replaced by terraform.
+See ./tf/observer.tf for details.
+Below we will set values that must match resources already configured in your AWS environment, specifically a keypair and security group.
+The security group must allow for remote access by SSH.

+`$ export TF_VAR_ssh_key_name="yourkeyname"`

+`$ export TF_VAR_security_group="yourgroupname"`

-Specify both an ami instance and region.
+We also need to specify both an ami instance and region.
 Ami instances are specific to a region, so be sure to chose an ami available on the region you specify.
+We use default values if these options are not specified.

+`$ export TF_VAR_region="yourregion"`

+`$ export TF_VAR_ami="yourami"`

-`$ cat ./observer.tf`
+`$ export TF_VAR_instance_type="yourinstancetype"`

 Initialize terraform.